KiCad Coordinate System

 Internally (and by default) the axes follow a pixel coordinate system where the origin is in the top left with x increasing to the right and y increasing downwards.

-Gerbers use a Cartesian coordinate system which means that your centroid file, drill file, and gerber outputs say one thing and KiCAD says another.
-Not great and it’s something to keep in mind.
+Gerbers and pick-and-place (centroid) files use a Cartesian coordinate system—origin at the bottom-left, Y increasing upwards.
+KiCad’s editor uses a pixel-style system by default—origin at the top-left, Y increasing downwards.
+This mismatch can lead to mirrored placements or flipped values if not handled correctly.
 The place I find this most infuriating is the centroid file (A.K.A. component placement or pick-n-place).
-If we export the centroid then use that to place the parts either manually or nievlly with a script then the placement will be mirrored!
+If we export the centroid then use that to place the parts either manually or naively with a script then the placement will be mirrored!

 The axes directions can be changed in the same preference window as the origin point but this won’t change the internal position.
 When writing a script then this needs to be kept in mind.